gristlabs/grist-help/help/exports.md

 Your browser will then download a file containing a header row naming your columns, excluding any hidden columns or filtered-out rows, followed by all the rows of data visible in the table.
-To export [filtered data](search-sort-filter.md#filtering), make sure to save your filter.

 ## Exporting a document